thephpleague/url/4.0/uri/extension.md

 ## Creating a Generic URI Object

-By definition a generic URI like `mailto` or `isdn` requires more codes.
-For each of these schemes specific URI, the parsing and manipulating rules are differents.
-But nevertheless the library will help you speed up your process to create such classes.
-We will try to implement as quickly as possible the `mailto` scheme.
+Since each URI specific schemes follow its own validation rules they need their own class.
+The library can help you speed up your process to create such class.
+As an example we will implement the `mailto` scheme.

 The mailto scheme URI is specific because :